Guest007/Rosenfox/About-config_Short_manual_en-US.md

 **Attention: DO NOT change settings in this part if you don't understand what you are doing!**

-To retrieve data, Mozilla can be configured to route its requests through another local server, e.g. Polipo and another software:
+To retrieve data, Mozilla can be configured to route its requests through another server, e.g. Polipo (local proxy) and another software:

     network.proxy.type=1 (ON, manual proxy configuration - for example: Polipo)